 We are Going to Be Parents

 We started trying about a year into our marriage.
 I can still remember my husband telling me he thought I was pregnant and the feeling when we confirmed we were expecting.
 No matter what those memories and those feelings stay with me.
 Just like I can remember the morning I was laying in bed and my water broke.
-To read about the losses my husband and I endured please read Pregnancy Loss and Healing.
-You will also find info on the grief cycles and on Healing.
+I was only 22 weeks along and there was nothing they could do to save our son.

 Our Journey to the Rainbow

 My husband lost weight and in my despair, I didn’t even notice he wasn’t eating.
 My mom noticed and she was the one who gave us the strength when we had none left.
 There was also a nurse who worked at my OB office and she reached out and offered support.
 I don’t know if we would have made it without her.

 We tried again and 4 miscarriages later we were at the point of just giving up.
 We thought we would never be parents and then I was pregnant again.
 This time I was on bed rest.
 Each day was more stressful than the next and each milestone was approached with bated breath.
 When we went past 22 weeks we thought we made it.
 At 26 weeks I went to the ER and I told them something is wrong I can feel it.
 They assured me everything was fine and I went home.